NASA's Webb telescope catches a haunting view of a black ghostly hand in space

 Webb is designed to observe the cosmos in infrared light, while Hubble is tuned for visible light.
 Webb's infrared instruments, paired with its much larger mirror and vantage point of being one million miles away from Earth, allow it to capture the iconic Pillars of Creation in much more detail than Hubble.
 Additionally, Webb's infrared instruments allow it to see straight through interstellar dust to reveal stars that were previously invisible to astronomers.

-* Prices last scanned on 10/11/2024 at 1:16 pm CDT - prices may not be accurate, click links above for the latest price.
-We may earn an affiliate commission from any sales.
+* Prices last scanned 4/26/2026 at 4:08 am CDT - prices may be inaccurate.
+As an Amazon Associate, we earn from qualifying purchases.
+We earn affiliate commission from any Newegg or PCCG sales.

 Newsletter Subscription